-Action No. Action Description Action Outcome(s) Strategic Recovery Aim Start Date End Date Q2 % of Action Completed (Red / Amber / Green) Q4 % of Action Completed (Red / Amber / Green) Action Commentary g To further the implementation of the Additional Learning Needs (ALN) and Educational Tribunal Act 2018.
+Action No. Action Description Action Outcome(s) Strategic Recovery Aim Start Date End Date Q2 % of Action Completed (Red / Amber / Green) Q4 % of Action Completed (Red / Amber / Green) Action Commentary ∞ Tudalen To further the implementation of the Additional Learning Needs (ALN) and Educational Tribunal Act 2018.
 All ALN pupils are appropriately supported through evidenced based interventions that are monitored to ensure positive pupil outcomes.
 Not Applicable 1 st April 2020 31 st March 2022 50% 50% The ALN Code 2021 is in place with timelines published for implementation.
 Preparations to support ALN Transformation with maintained settings includes monthly cluster lead ALNCo / Headteacher meetings, SEWC Regional working groups, grant funding allocated to schools to develop robust provision mapping and a grant funded Teacher Advisor to support ALN transformation.
-Service development is underway for the Inclusion Enrichment Team staff including new statutory processes and tribunal training.
-10 To review the staffing resources needed to implement the demands of the Additional Learning Needs (ALN) and Educational Tribunal Act 2018.
+Service development is underway for the Inclusion Enrichment Team staff including new statutory processes and tribunal training. en 25 To review the staffing resources needed to implement the demands of the Additional Learning Needs (ALN) and Educational Tribunal Act 2018.
+The Inclusion Enrichment Team is appropriately resourced to ensure all statutory duties are fulfilled.
 Not Applicable 1 st September 2020 31 st March 2022 20% 50% Following the publication of the ALN Act 2021 which extends the Local Authorities statutory duties to pupils from birth-25yrs there is a need to increase the Inclusion Enrichment team to support provisions within the extended age-range to develop their comprehensive additional learning needs provision (ALP), to co-ordinate a possible increase of requests for LA maintained Individual Development Plans (IDPs) at both ends of the spectrum (0-3 and 19-25yrs), to quality assure provision maps to inform delegated budgets and to advise provisions how to support individual pupils with complex